Einsteincrown/zappoll/README.md

 ## What is ZapPoll?

 ZapPoll is a lightweight prediction market where anyone can create a poll, stake STRK on an outcome, and earn from being right.
-No MetaMask, no seed phrases, no gas fees just sign in and start staking.

 Built for the Starkzap Developer Bounty.